 From its early days as a Potawatami settlement to the diverse suburb it is today, Skokie has a rich and varied history.
 Explore Skokie’s past using the library’s digital and print collections.

 Find extensive local newspaper coverage and recordings documenting the controversy surrounding the National Socialist Party of America attempted marches in Skokie in 1977 and 1978.

-Details the life and work of Skokie's first female doctor.
-Dr. Klehm graduated from medical school in 1902, interned at Jane Addam's Hull House, studied surgery in Europe, and returned to Skokie to practice medicine.
-Here are a few ways to start exploring this collection:
+Examine the life and work of Skokie's first female physician.
+Dr. Louise Klehm graduated from medical school in 1902, interned at Jane Addams' Hull House, studied surgery in Europe, and returned to Skokie to practice medicine.

 Explore more than 700 artifacts detailing the history of the village's fire department, including photos of: